 Many casino injuries could have been prevented if those running the casino had been more cautious.
 Victims of these types of accidents may be able to file a negligence claim against the casino to seek compensation.

 Casinos are not in the business of losing money, which means the deck will be stacked against you.
 The good news is you can hire an experienced attorney to help level the playing field.

-The Las Vegas casino injury lawyers at Bernstein & Poisson have more than 60 years of combined experience.
-We have recovered over $50 million to help clients rebuild their lives.
+The Las Vegas casino injury lawyers at Bernstein & Poisson have been helping injury victims since 2007.
+We have recovered over $100 million to help clients rebuild their lives.
 Firm partners Jack Bernstein & Scott Poisson are personally involved in every single case the firm takes.
 When you contact us, you are more than just a number.

 An initial consultation with an experienced attorney at our firm is free.
 There are also no upfront fees for our services.

 For the average person, filing a claim against a casino can be an overwhelming task.
 One reason these cases are often more complicated than others is most casino visitors are from other cities, states, and even countries.
 As all personal injury cases involve filings, evidence collection, depositions, and appearances, it can be difficult for the injured party to fully participate and make his or her case.

 Another hurdle for a plaintiff is the presence of alcohol.
 If the injured person was consuming alcohol, it can be even more difficult to fight for his or her just rights.

 Casinos are committed to fighting these claims and avoiding accountability for victims’ damages – trying to manage the situation on your own can make things much easier for the casino.
 Victims often do not know their rights and how casino risk management departments are supposed to handle claims under the Nevada Unfair Claims Practices Act.